 A common fear for any new venture is that the business may not be profitable—or will take too long to get to that point.
 Credit repair is not only a viable subsection of the financial services industry; if you run a credit repair business you’re an agent of positive change in your clients’ lives and financial futures.

-Consider these seven tips from successful credit repair business owners when deciding whether you’d like to take the next step in owning a credit repair business and elevating your community from the inside.
+Consider these seven practices from millionaire credit repair business owners when deciding whether you’d like to take the next step in owning a credit repair business and elevating your community from the inside.

 Credit repair is critical to having access to other financial services, such as mortgage and auto loans.
 Without a strong credit score, many people may not qualify for the loan they need for the car or home they want to purchase.
 Mortgage brokers and auto dealers may turn these people away unless they can pull up their score—or they may send these clients to credit repair consultants in their referral network.
 That’s where you come in.